 Let’s dig in.

 Talking to plants, as well as other non-human beings and inanimate objects is not unusual.
 Many of us do this.
 I know I talk to the birds at the feeder and the plants in my garden.
 I also feel the impulse to hug and talk to big, old trees.
-My husband greets the treadmill each day before his run.
-And while normal to us, it’s quite a leap to think it also spurs the growth of plants.
+And who hasn’t asked freshly sown seeds to please grow?
+It’s normal behavior to utter words of encouragement (to anything in life) but it’s quite another thing to assume this could actually trigger growth.

 In researching this article, it was a bit of a surprise to see Penn State University share this quote: “The Royal Horticultural Society actually proved that talking to plants makes them grow faster.”